When you make a claim, your tax credits are usually backdated automatically by up to one month. You don’t have to do anything.

 - Pension Credit

-To do this include a page with your claim form confirming:
+Include a page with your claim form confirming:

 - your name, address and National Insurance number